How to work as an F-1 International Student

-1) Required part of program- you program requires employment in the field of study to graduate
+1) Required part of program- your program requires employment in the field of study to graduate

-2) Non-required part of program- the practical experience is for credit and directly related to your field of study.
+2) Non-required part of program- the practical experience is for credit and needs to be directly related to your field of study.
 You must be enrolled for the course while engaging in this type of CPT.